Why do I get so drunk?

 Alcohol affects girls more

-We’re not just being sexist, the average adult male is made up of 66% fluid, compared to 55% for women.
-This means any alcohol intake winds up more diluted in the bloke’s body.
-As a result, women are more likely to get drunk faster than men on the same booze intake.
+We’re not just being sexist, there’s science to back it up.
+The average adult male is made up of 66% fluid, compared to 55% for women.
+This means any alcohol intake ends up being more diluted in the bloke’s body.
+As a result, women are likely to get so drunk while their male counterparts are still chugging.
+Unfortunately, one of the answers to ‘How to get more drunk’ is just be born a female.

 You’re younger than 18

 Sensible drinking guidelines are aimed at people aged 18 and above.
-This is because we all mature at different rates, which includes your liver development – crucial in the processing of alcohol in the body.
+This is because we all mature at different rates, which includes your liver development, the organ that processes all the giggle juice you’re putting in your body.
+If you want to find out more about that process and the way alcohol affects your body, click here!

 Your physical shape

-Drink on a regular basis and your mind and body can become tolerant to alcohol.
+Drinking on a regular basis will let your mind and body become increasingly tolerant to alcohol.
 This means it gets used to the presence of booze and encourages you to drink more to feel the same effect.
 So if you’re drinking with someone who’s never had a pint before, chances are they’ll hit the floor before you can say: ‘same again, then?’

 You’re drinking alcohol which works fast

-The effects of some alcoholic drinks work faster than others.
-For example, the body absorbs fizzy drinks such as alcopops, champagne or cider, more rapidly than stuff like wine or whiskey.
-Also consider the percentage alcohol per volume of your chosen tipple.
+Some alcoholic drinks work faster than others.
+For example, the body absorbs fizzy drinks such as alcopops, champagne or cider, quicker than the hard stuff like wine or whiskey.
+Also consider the percentage alcohol per volume of your chosen poison.
 The greater the percentage, the less you need to feel the effects.

 You drink really quickly